-Specify if background subtraction should be applied.
+Specify if background subtraction should be applied during the cube reconstruction.

 If set to TRUE, the arbitrary filename extensions are suppressed.
 If multiple products with the same category are produced, they will be numered consecutively starting from 0

 --sky tweak